We’d like to tell you a little more about our proposals for new homes and public open spaces on land off Woodgate Road, Woodgate.

 Through our planting, design and creation of new habitats, we will ensure more wildlife diversity.
 We will do this through creating green spaces, hedgehog highways, and restoring traditional habitats, as well as incorporating bee bricks, swift boxes and other features to our homes.
 We will also integrate Sustainable Urban Drainage Systems into the development, providing useable open space in the summer, or new semi-wet natural habitats.

-Application submitted to Arun District Council in early 2021.
+Application submitted to Arun District Council in July/August 2021.

-Statutory consultation with a decision expected around May 2021.
+Statutory consultation with a decision expected around Autumn/Winter 2021.

 First homes available in 2022, taking 3-4 years to build.